Click Here for Our Recommended Antivirus for Your Device

 Maintenance is the amount of money that the husband has to give to the wife after the divorce.
 The maintenance is given when the wife is not able to support herself financially.

 Maintenance is given periodically.
-It can be monthly, quarterly, annually, basically, any interval of time can be fixed.
+It can be monthly, quarterly, or annually, basically, any interval of time can be fixed.

 This maintenance can be interim or permanent.
 Interim maintenance is the maintenance that the husband has to pay to the wife during the court proceedings as she cannot sustain herself.

 And permanent is the one after the court proceedings for the divorce is finalized.
-A separate petition has to be filed by the wife to ask for the interim maintenance along with the divorce petition.
+A separate petition has to be filed by the wife to ask for interim maintenance along with the divorce petition.

 And he may have to pay more for the children’s education and marriage and in times of need like medical emergencies.